debops/debops/docs/defaults-detailed.rst

   network interface configuration unless IPv4 is disabled, in which case they will be configured in IPv6 section.

-``dns_nameservers4``
-  Optional.
-String or list of IPv4 addresses of the nameservers to configure in :file:`/etc/resolv.conf`.
-Remember that only 3 nameservers are allowed at any time.
-They will be added to the IPv4 section of the network interface configuration.

-``dns_search4``
-  Optional.
-String or list of domains which should be searched in the DNS if a hostname without a domain is specified.
-They will be added to the :file:`/etc/resolv.conf`.
-This list will be added to the IPv4 section of the network interface configuration.

-``dns_nameservers6``
-  Optional.
-String or list of IPv6 addresses of the nameservers to configure in :file:`/etc/resolv.conf`.
-Remember that only 3 nameservers are allowed at any time.
-They will be added to the IPv6 section of the network interface configuration.

-``dns_search6``
-  Optional.
-String or list of domains which should be searched in the DNS if a hostname without a domain is specified.
-They will be added to the :file:`/etc/resolv.conf`.
-This list will be added to the IPv6 section of the network interface configuration.

 Bonding parameters
 ~~~~~~~~~~~~~~~~~~